China’s virus pandemic epicenter Wuhan ends 76-day lockdown

 In anticipation of the lockdown’s lifting, SWAT teams and staff in white hazmat suits had patrolled outside the city’s Hankou railway station, while guards attended a security briefing under the marble arches of its entrance.

-Tickets for trains out of Wuhan to cities across China already were advertised on electronic billboards, with the first train leaving for Beijing at 6:25 a.m.
-A line designated for passengers headed to the capital was roped off, while loudspeakers blared announcements about pandemic control measures, such as keeping safe distances and wearing masks.
+Tickets for trains out of Wuhan to cities across China already were advertised on electronic billboards as loudspeakers blared announcements about social distancing and wearing masks.
+About 100 passengers boarded the first train leaving Hankou station, bound for Jingzhou, another city in Hubei.

+According to airport official Lou Guowei, the first departing flight left Wuhan Tianhe International Airport at 7:25 a.m. for Sanya, a coastal city in Hainan province known for its beaches.

-Wuhan is a major center for heavy industry, particularly autos, and while many major plants have restarted production, the small and medium-sized businesses that provide the most employment are still hurting from both a lack of workers and demand.
+Wuhan is a major center for heavy industry, particularly autos, and while many major plants have restarted production, the small and midsize businesses that employ the most people are still hurting from both a lack of workers and demand.
 Measures are being instituted to get them back on their feet, including 20 billion yuan ($2.8 billion) in preferential loans, according to the city government.

 China blocked people from leaving or entering Wuhan starting Jan.
 23 in a surprise middle-of-the-night announcement and expanded the lockdown to most of the province in succeeding days.
-Train service and flights were canceled and checkpoints were set up on roads into the central province.
+Train service and flights were canceled and checkpoints were set up on roads.

 The drastic steps came as the coronavirus began spreading to the rest of China and overseas during the Lunar New Year holiday in late January, when many Chinese travel.

-The exact source of the virus remains under investigation, though it is thought to be linked to an outdoor food market in the city.
+The exact source of the virus remains under investigation, though many of the first COVID-19 patients were linked to an outdoor food market in the city.

 Mission one: to make sure the epidemic doesn’t resurge, he said.